aws-samples/eb-tomcat-snakes/README.md

 	    ├── images          - Some royalty free images for the header and front page └── js              - Bootstrap and parallax effect javascript

+### build.sh
+The build script simply compiles each class with the Java Compiler ``javac`` and packages the compiled classes and other files into a Web ARchive named ``ROOT.war``. ``ROOT`` indicates that the app will run at the root path of the site that Tomcat serves.

+***NOTE*** When you deploy a WAR file to an Elastic Beanstalk environment, it is extracted during the deployment process and runs at the root path regardless of the name of the file.
+Elastic Beanstalk only runs apps at other paths if you package multiple WAR files into a ZIP archive and deploy that.

+Only files required to run the application are included in the WAR.
+Uncompiled java classes and configuration files in ``.ebextensions/inactive`` are excluded.

+A Windows version of the build script ``build-windows.sh`` is also included.
+Note that the classpath arguments are separated by semicolons instead of colons.